InjectiveLabs/injective-ui/README.md

 # 🌟 Injective UI

-`Injective Ui` is a collection of UI packages to ease development across the wide range of Injective products.
+`Injective ui` is a collection of UI packages to ease development across the wide range of Injective products.

 ## 📚 Overview